delriaan/delriaan.github.io/content/post/dataset-design-and-temporal-concurrency/1_who_and_when.md

 You’ve made it to the end!
 I’ll summarize our journey so far:

 - We saw how a plain-language statement can be decomposed into smaller, logical chunks to be stepped through and interrogated.

 - We looked at the <span class="speech">“When”</span> and <span class="speech">“Who”</span> of our problem statement and explored temporally-based considerations such as global windows of time, relative time between events, and relative event sequencing.

 - We considered how the order in which criteria are addressed relates to query and processing performance.

 - I hope you see that as we work through the full statement, what emerges is a <span class="speech">“design map”</span> of sorts (which also helps with data product documentation).

-That’s all for now — I look forward to seeing you in Part 2!
+That’s all for now — I look forward to seeing you in [Part 2](../what) where we explore the <span class="speech">“What”</span> of our problem statement.

 {{% blogdown/footer %}}